-Table 5 presents the resources available to the evaluation function and figure 18.a shows the expenditures of the function.
-In 2018, progress was made in reporting more precisely on the full range of expenditures pertaining to the evaluation function: expenditures for the centralized evaluation function, evaluation expenditures at regional bureaux, and estimated expenditures for the conduct of decentralized evaluations.
-Expenditure figures for decentralized evaluations refer only to the evaluations completed during the year in order to avoid double counting.
-In addition, this annual evaluation report for 2018 includes estimates of average management expenditures for decentralized evaluations (figure 18.a).
-The difference between the proportion of WFP contribution income made available to evaluation (0.23 percent) and the proportion of contribution
+88. Table 5 presents the resources available to the evaluation function and figure 18a shows the expenditures of the function.
+In 2018, progress was made in reporting more precisely on the full range of expenditures pertaining to the evaluation function: expenditures for the centralized evaluation function, evaluation expenditures at regional bureaux, and estimated expenditures for the conduct of decentralized evaluations.28 Expenditure figures for decentralized evaluations refer only to the evaluations completed during the year in order to avoid double counting.
+In addition, this annual evaluation report for 2018 includes estimates of average management expenditures for decentralized evaluations (figure 18a).29 The difference between the proportion of WFP contribution income made available to evaluation (0.23 percent) and the proportion of contribution income spent on evaluations (0.19 percent) is mainly explained by the difference between the number of planned and started decentralized evaluations (table 5) and the number completed (figure 18a).
+However, as proportions of total contribution income, evaluation expenditure increased more rapidly than the contribution income allocated to evaluation, demonstrating WFP's continued commitment to strengthening the evaluation function (Figure 18b).
+In 2019, further increases expenditures for both centralized and decentralized evaluations are expected.